-RNSG 1417 CONCEPTS OF NURSING PRAC-TICE I FOR ARTICULATING STUDENTS 3 lec/3 lab (4 Cr.)
+RNSG 1417 CONCEPTS OF NURSING PRACTICE I FOR ARTICULATING STUDENTS 3 lec/3 lab (4 Cr.)
+(8 lec/8 lab)

 Provides the LVN articulating student the opportunity to examine the role of the associate degree nurse.
 Incorporates application of a systematic problem-solving process and critical thinking skills, which includes a focus on the RN role with adult clients and their families in selected settings.
 Includes competency in RN-level knowledge, judgment, skills, and professional values within a legal/ethical framework.
 Prerequisites: 28 hours of general education courses specified on degree plan.
 Corequisite: RNSG 1262.